cockroachdb/docs/src/current/v22.2/functions-and-operators.md

 ## User-defined functions

-{% include_cached new-in.html version="v22.2" %}  In addition to the built-in functions described in the following sections, CockroachDB supports user-defined functions.
+{% include new-in.md version="v22.2" %}  In addition to the built-in functions described in the following sections, CockroachDB supports user-defined functions.
 For details, see [User-Defined Functions](user-defined-functions.html).

 ## Built-in functions